 Museums may be closed

-To cut costs, the plan is to terminate the contracts for the Mediterranean Museum and the East Asian Museum next year.
+To cut costs, the plan is to terminate the leases for the Mediterranean Museum and the East Asian Museum next year.
 The museums will then close, and it is unclear whether they will be revived.

 "I understand that you have favorite museums and that there may be concerns about what happens to them, but we are doing this to secure the future development of museums," says Britta Söderqvist.